 Fantastic seven-seater full of clever features

 As a big family-first SUV, don’t expect bucketloads of sportiness here, instead expect strong comfort levels and economical running.
-The Kodiaq comes with a choice of engines, including diesel, an increasing rarity in 2025.
-A word of warning for larger families, the plug-in hybrid Kodiaq is a strict five-seater.
+There’s a nice range of models available for under £300 per month, including a super-frugal 2.0-litre diesel option, an increasing rarity in 2025.
+A handful of plug-in hybrid models even squeak into budget, but these are strict five-seaters.
 Blame the big battery for that.

 To find out more, read our full Skoda Kodiaq review